QMUL-MAT/gatsby-mat/src/content/pages/index.md

 ---
-applyNowTitle: Application are now closed
+applyNowTitle: Applications are now closed
 applyNowSubtitle: The MAT PhD and MSc programmes are currently closed to new applicants
 ---